w3f/polkadot-spec/test/README.md

 ## General Build

+There is a simple Makefile in the [main test directory](./), that will build all the required API adapters when you run `make`.

-Each of the API adapters has to be build (see [adapters subfolder](./adapters/)), before the testsuite can be run.
+Alternately, each of the API adapters can be built separately (see [adapters subfolder](./adapters/)), before running the testsuite.

 ### Substrate API Adapter